Hawaii visitors are back in bulk, and it hasn’t even really started yet. Here’s what you can expect this summer, but first…

 How does this impact you?

-More Hawaii flights and bigger planes.
+More Hawaii flights, new routes and bigger planes.